jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 ```
 Press **CTRL + O** to save, **CTRL + X** to exit Nano

-**4** - Additional things to setup for improved performance and easier troublwshooting
+**4** - Additional things to setup for improved stability, performance and easier troubleshooting

 Go to Menu > Preferences > Raspberry Pi Configuration